omartiffer/omartiffer/README.md

-# 👋 Hi, I’m Omar Tiffer
+# 👋 Hi, I’m Omar

-I'm an experienced IT professional with a strong background in infrastructure, systems administration, and virtualization.
-I'm currently transitioning into **Cloud Engineering** and **DevOps**, focusing on building modern, scalable, and automated infrastructure.
+I'm an experienced IT professional with a solid background in infrastructure, systems administration, and virtualization.
+I'm now transitioning into **Cloud Engineering** and **DevOps**, with a focus on building modern, scalable, and automated infrastructure.

 ---

 ### 🌱 What I’m Working On

-- Studying for the **AWS Solutions Architect Associate** certification
+- Preparing for the **AWS Solutions Architect Associate** certification
 - Going deeper with **Git** - [Git commands quick reference](./git-quick-reference.md)
 - Exploring **Astro** to update my (very outdated) personal website
-- Practicing cloud infrastructure patterns through hands-on labs and projects
+- Practicing cloud infrastructure patterns through hands-on labs and small projects
-- Strengthening my scripting and automation skills with **Python** and **Bash**
+- Sharpening my scripting and automation skills with **Python** and **Bash**

 ---

 ### 🧰 Tech Stack

-Here’s a quick overview of technologies I've worked with, including what I’ve used professionally and what I’m currently learning.
+Here’s a quick overview of technologies I've worked with, including what I’ve used professionally, what I’m currently learning, and tech I've explored out of curiosity or just for fun.

 #### ☁️ Cloud & Infrastructure